-The pre-operative examinations are designed to collect exact information about your eyes which are necessary for the vision correction and to minimize the risks.
+The pre-operative examinations are designed to collect exact information about your eyes, which is necessary for vision correction and to minimize risks.

 Patients who wear soft contact lenses are not allowed to wear these lenses one week before the examinations and calculations.
 In case of hard contact lenses, these should be avoided for 2 to 3 weeks before the measurements.